 World Occupational Therapy Day

-World Occupational Therapy Day, held on 27 October 2019, is an opportunity to promote the many ways Occupational Therapists (OTs) can support people at all stages of life to reach their potential.
+World Occupational Therapy Day, recognised on 27 October, is an opportunity to promote the many ways Occupational Therapists (OTs) can support people at all stages of life to reach their potential.

 Occupational Therapists at Yooralla use evidence-based practice to support children and adults with disability to achieve their goals as a part of their NDIS plan.

 For Kate, “working with a child to develop new skills and who is succeeding at different things is very satisfying”.

 “Sometimes the little things, like learning how to tie shoelaces or write their name are the most rewarding,” she says.

 “It makes them feel more confident and successful in their life,” she says.